GoogleFeud/ts-runtime-checks/README.md

 ### Markers

 Markers are typescript type aliases which are detected by the transformer.
 These types don't represent actual values, but they tell the transformer what code to generate.
 Think of them as functions!
-This transformer has two type of markers:

-- `Assertions` - Tell the transformer that the value associated with this type needs to be checked during runtime.
-These types can be used in either **function parameters** or in **type assertions**.
-    - `Assert<Type, ErrorType>`
-    - `EarlyReturn<Type, ReturnType>`
-- `Utility` - Types which perform additional checks.
-These types should be only used inside `Assertion` types.
+By far the most important marker is `Assert<T>`, which tells the transpiler to validate the type `T`.
+There are also `utility` markers which can be used inside an `Assert` marker to customize the validation in some way or to add extra checks.
+Here's the list of all utility markers:

 - `Num<{min, max, type}>` - More detailed number requirements.
 - `Str<{matches, length}>` - More detailed string requirements.
 - `Arr<{length, minLen, maxLen}>` - More detailed array requirements.
 - `NoCheck<Type, removeExtra>`- Doesn't generate checks for the provided type.
 - `ExactProps<Obj>` - Makes sure the value doesn't have any excessive properties.
 - `If<Type, Condition, fullCheck>` - Checks if `Condition` is true for the value of type `Type`.
 - `Expr<string>` - Turns the string into an expression.
 Can be used in markers which require a javascript value - `EarlyReturn`, `Num.min/max` and `Str.matches` for example.
-    - `Infer<Type>` - Create a union of all possible types of a type parameter and validate it.
+- `Infer<Type>` / `Resolve<Type>` - Creating validation for type parameters.

-#### Assert<Type, ErrorType>
+#### Assert<Type, ReturnValue>

 The `Assert` marker asserts that a value is of the provided type by adding **validation code** that gets executed during runtime.
-If the value doesn't match the type, it throws a new error of the provided `ErrorType`, and it includes a detailed message of what exactly is wrong.
+If the value doesn't match the type, the code will either return a value or throw an error, depending on what `ResolveType` is.

 **Example:**